The Rockford Files: Aftermath

 Later in the 1980s, Garner became engaged in a legal dispute with Universal that lasted more than a decade, regarding the profits from The Rockford Files.
 The dispute caused significant ill will between Garner and the studio.
 The dispute was settled out of court in Garner's favor, but the conflict meant that the Rockford character would not re-emerge until 1994.
-Universal began syndicating the show in 1979 and aggressively marketed it to local stations well into the early and mid-1980s.
+Universal began syndicating the show in 1979 (originally under the alternate title Jim Rockford, Private Investigator to avoid viewer confusion as original episodes continued to run on NBC) and aggressively marketed it to local stations well into the early and mid-1980s.
 This accounts for its near ubiquity on afternoon and late-night schedules in those days.
 From those showings, Rockford developed a following with younger viewers, with the momentum continuing throughout the 1990s and 2000s on cable.
 (The Ben Folds Five song "Battle of Who Could Care Less", in which The Rockford Files is mentioned, is one example of the show's newfound youth following; furthermore, the Rockford Files theme tune is played at the end of the band's concerts.)

 By 1989, the show had grossed from network and syndicated runs.

 In 2006, the show was broadcast for a few months on the national Chicago Superstation WGN.
 In 2007, the Retro Television Network began broadcasting the program nationwide, as did the digital cable channel Sleuth and Chicago TV station WWME-CA. ION Television has rights to the show and it is slated for future broadcast.
 In the fall of 2009, the show reappeared in Canada on Deja View.

 In the UK, the series was first broadcast on BBC1 on Tuesday, 18 March 1975 at 20:10, with the original run concluding on 7 September 1980.
 A rerun began on BBC1 on 8 September 1981, again starting on Tuesdays at 19:40.
 It lasted until 30 May 1984, in September 1984 it switched to BBC2.
 Since then, it has been repeatedly rerun on BBC1 and BBC2, and also ITV and also on Granada +Plus, which later became ITV3, although none of these channels repeated the later seasons.